alexkasema/alx-higher_level_programming/0x10-python-network_0/README.md

 A Bash script that takes in a URL, sends a POST request to the passed URL, and displays the body of the response.
 ## 100-status_code.sh
 A Bash script that sends a request to a URL passed as an argument, and displays only the status code of the response.
+## 101-post_json.sh
+A Bash script that sends a JSON POST request to a URL passed as the first argument, and displays the body of the response.
+* Your script must send a POST request with the contents of a file, passed with the filename as the second argument of the script, in the body of the request.